 Towers like these were a military innovation, allowing the defenders to fire arrows sideways along the wall as invaders tried to climb them.

 St Leonard’s Hospital was founded shortly after the Norman Conquest.
 At one time it was believed to be the largest medieval infirmary in the north of England.
 The Hospital’s undercroft remains are next to York Central Library.
 The entrance is in the Museum Gardens, just inside the Museum Street entrance on the right.
 From the Hospital it is possible to walk along the side of the library and see the rear of the Multangular Tower.
 A small doorway in the wall leads in the gardens.

 The Artist’s Garden is in the corner at the back of York Art Gallery.
-Contemporary art is displayed on the site.
-Together with the Edible Wood, the Artist’s Garden was created as part of the gallery’s recent re-development.
+Contemporary art is on display on the site.
+Together with the Edible Wood, the Artist’s Garden is part of the gallery’s recent re-development.
 The Edible Wood is based on forest gardening.

 Church of St Olave

 This old church is named after the patron saint of Norway, St Olaf.
 Olaf was converted to Christianity when he was in England and went on to establish the church in Norway.
 He is depicted in the east window of the church.

 The present church dates from 1446 and still has some medieval glass in the middle of the east window.
 The famous York artist, William Etty, is buried in the graveyard.

 The York Observatory was built between 1832 and 1833 and is the oldest working observatory in Yorkshire.